ProjectPythia/pythia-foundations/foundations/conda.md

-# Using the Conda Package Manager
+# Installnig and Managing Python with Conda

 Conda is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).

+Here we will cover:

+- What are packages?
+- Installing Conda
+- Creating a Conda environment
+- Useful Conda commands

-## What are packages?
+## What are Packages?

 A Python package is a collection of modules, which in turn, are essentially Python files that contain published functionality.
 There are Python packages for data input, data analysis, data visualization, etc. Each package offers a unique toolset and may have its own unique syntax rules.